charleennewland/blog/maturity_model.md

 - there is evidence of the effectiveness of this excellence-driven approach.

+A maturity model, like the one I created, provides several advantages, especially in reducing ambiguity, ensuring clarity, and minimizing the potential for interpretation or manipulation.
+It ensures that all stakeholders understand the criteria for each level, promoting consistency in evaluations.
+Different assessors or teams are also more likely to arrive at a similar score since the criteria are explicitly outlined.

 This maturity model helps organizations aim for:

 - *Reduced Subjectivity* - clearly defined levels help minimize subjective interpretations during assessments;